Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate readOnlyHint=true and destructiveHint=false.
-The description adds behavioral context: returns up to 10 recent transactions, covers only England and Wales, and accepts both postcode and address.
+Annotations already declare readOnlyHint, idempotentHint, and destructiveHint false.
+The description adds that the tool returns up to 10 recent transactions and covers only England and Wales, which is beyond what annotations provide.
 No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.